 Trump, that half buffoon, half genius, I am scared of.
 Bannon, that eminence grizzly of the alt-right, frankly has me terrified.
-And munching those Custard Creams — the coffee is nearly gone already.

 I fear the very democracy America is always crowing about is under attack.
 Not so much from Isis, or any extremists from without, but from the extremists within.
 And none more extreme than Steve Bannon.

 In plain sight but under the covering fire of Trump’s decrees, travel bans and general narcissistic willy-waving, Bannon and his band of cunning, rich, white supremacists appear to have launched a bloodless coup, as film-maker and insightful commentator Michael Moore has argued, and are well on the way to taking power from the elected government.

 Trump’s assistant and chief strategist has joined the Principals Committee of the NSC, where apparently, much of its real work gets done.
 And the Joint Chiefs of Staff, America’s top military commanders, have also been kicked off the NSC.
 Just like that.

 Trump, as we know, never held any kind of office before being elected to the highest office in the United States, and Bannon’s claim to fame, before becoming Trump’s chief presidential election strategist, was as executive chairman and motor-mouthpiece of the controversial Breitbart News, a far-right news, opinion, and commentary website.

 He has not been elected to office and yet here he stands, advising the President.
 Seemingly shaping his policies, shaping the future of this powerful country, and hence shaping the world.

 Steve Bannon is now one of the most powerful people in the world.
 Maybe the most powerful.
 And nobody elected him to the position.
 Can the American political system allow this to stand?
 Can the American judiciary?
 Can the American people?